securing/SCSVS/2.0/0x100-General/0x102-G2-Policies-procedures.md

 Ensure that your project satisfies the following high-level requirements:
 * Security procedures and policies are thought out and ready to use,
 * Procedures and policies cover known and common threats from the past of other DeFi projects,
-* Employees are familiar with the policies and procedures and they know what they are responsible for.
+* Employees are familiar with the policies and procedures, and they know what they are responsible for.

 Category “G2” lists requirements related to the policies, and procedures in the context of security of DeFi projects.